tbaums/dcos-k8s-days-labs/labs/Lab_05_Deploy_Public_Image_Repo.md

 If the above URL does not work, then the kubectl proxy needs to be restarted.
 We need to ensure that we have selected the kubernetes-cluster2.
 To do this:

+Kubectl can only control one Kubernetes cluster at a time.
+We need to ensure that we have selected the kubernetes-cluster2.
+To do this:

 ```
 $ kubectl config get-contexts

 CURRENT   NAME                  CLUSTER               AUTHINFO              NAMESPACE
-          kcluster1   kcluster1   kcluster1
-*         kcluster2   kcluster2   kcluster2
+          kubernetes-cluster1   kubernetes-cluster1   kubernetes-cluster1
+ *        kubernetes-cluster2   kubernetes-cluster2   kubernetes-cluster2
 ```

-If the other cluster is selected then change to kcluster2 (unlike the example above):
+If the other cluster is selected then change to kubernetes-cluster2 (unlike the example above):
 ```
-$ kubectl config use-context kcluster2
+$ kubectl config use-context kubernetes-cluster2

-Switched to context "kcluster2".
+Switched to context "kubernetes-cluster2".
 ```

 To access the dashboard run:
 ```